Nukesor/comfy-table/README.md

 ```

 Create a very basic table.\
-This table will become as wide as your content, nothing fancy happening here.
+This table will become as wide as your content.
+Nothing fancy happening here.

 ```text,ignore
 +----------------------+----------------------+------------------------+